Global Challenge Lab

 What is Global Challenge Lab?

-The Global Challenge Lab is a virtual entrepreneurship programme run in partnership with Tsinghua University’s x-lab in Beijing and the Technical University of Munich.
+Embark on an exciting entrepreneurial journey with the Global Challenge Lab – an innovative virtual program presented in collaboration with Tsinghua University’s x-lab in Beijing and the Technical University of Munich.

 14-day entrepreneurship programme